Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 Identifying Community Needs

 A successful charter school concept begins with an understanding of the community it aims to serve.
-Our report highlights the importance of conducting thorough market analysis and feasibility studies.
+Our report (PDF) highlights the importance of conducting thorough market analysis and feasibility studies.
 These studies ensure that your school not only meets a genuine educational need, but also positions itself for sustainability and growth within the community.
 Ask yourself: What local educational gaps exist, and how can my school address them?

 Demonstrating that your project is guided by knowledgeable and skilled professionals can significantly enhance your credibility with potential lenders